 John Thomas “Mac” McAleese was born on 25 April 1949 in Scotland.
 He grew up in Laurieston, Falkirk.
 McAleese joined the British army in 1969 and soon was deployed to the 59th independent command, Royal Engineers.
 He was just 20 years old.
 Six years later, he moved to Hereford in 1975 after he passed the SAS selection course.
 He served in the rank of Lance Corporal in the B squadron, 22 SAS Regiment.

 As John Mac told in the TV show, the moment which changed his life was the hostage crisis in the Iranian embassy.
-McAleese became famous after he was spotted with members of the SAS Blue Team live on television.
-John McAleese was seen on the Iranian embassy’s first-floor balcony when he attempts to place an explosive charge on the door.
+McAleese became famous after he was spotted with the SAS Blue Team members live on television.
+John McAleese was seen on the Iranian embassy’s first-floor balcony when attempting to place an explosive charge on the door.
 It was moments before they stormed the building on 05 May 1980.

-In the further SAS career, John McAleese also served in the Falkland War in 1982, and he received the Military Medal in 1988 for his service contribution in Northern Ireland.
+In his further SAS career, John McAleese also served in the Falkland War in 1982, and he received the Military Medal in 1988 for his service contribution in Northern Ireland.
 He also served as a personal bodyguard for three major British ministers.
-He left the army in 1992 as Sergeant, and after the army, he was appointed as a security consultant in Iraq and Afghanistan.
+He left the army in 1992 as Sergeant, and after the military, he was appointed as a security consultant in Iraq and Afghanistan.
 He also was an instructor of Airsoft.

 SAS: Are you tough enough?

-John McAleese becomes famous when he told his life story in the TV Show named SAS: Are you tough enough?
-With his mustaches trademark in the shape of a horseshoe, he was shortly recognized as the legend of the World’s special forces.
+John McAleese became famous when he told his life story in the TV show SAS: Are you tough enough?
+With his mustaches trademarked in the shape of a horseshoe, he was shortly recognized as the legend of the World’s special forces.
 The show was aired on British television and had a certain success.